harshitaseth/Parkinsons/README.md

 python testing_parkinson.py
-   - This test is used to test wheather the new generated feature performing similar to original features(UCI extracted features)
+   - This file is used to test whether the new generated feature performing similar to original features(UCI extracted features)
    - New extracted features are giving similar result so this can be concluded both the features contain similar information.